Objectives and competences

 • Ability to self-motivate and self-organise in a working environment.

-• Ability to collect and organise data and report on findings.
+• Ability to collect and organize data and report on findings.

 • Ability to review peer work and to accept peer critique.